hannahdesmond/mastery-curriculum/chapter5/README.md

 ## OK, what else?

-Other than `true`, `false`, `nil`, and numbers (which, if you read the extension material, you'll know don't _really_ exist as objects until you ask for them by name), there aren't many immediately-useful objects around in a Ruby program by default.
+Other than `true`, `false`, `nil`, and numbers (which as mentioned don't _really_ exist as objects until you ask for them by name), there aren't many immediately useful objects around in a Ruby program by default.
 Your main job as a programmer is to make new objects to perform certain tasks.

 What sort of certain tasks?
 Let's pick a basic task from a Todo app: